Frequently Asked Questions

 Pursuant to the Hague Conventions of 1899 and 1907, each Contracting Party may designate a maximum of four persons as Members of the Court, “of known competency in questions of international law, of the highest moral reputation, and disposed to accept the duties of arbitrator.”
 Members of the Court are appointed for six years, and their appointments may be renewed.
 An up-to-date list of the Members of the Court is published each year in the PCA’s Annual Report and on the PCA’s website.
 Individuals should approach their home governments regarding designation as Members of the Court.

-Can the PCA administer cases with a legal seat of arbitration other than the Hague or with hearings taking place elsewhere than The Hague?
+Can the PCA administer cases with a legal seat of arbitration other than The Hague or with hearings taking place elsewhere than The Hague?

 Yes.
 The PCA provides full registry services to arbitral tribunals at locations around the world.
-In addition to its headquarters in the Peace Palace in The Hague, the PCA also has international offices in Buenos Aires, Mauritius and Singapore.
+In addition to its headquarters at the Peace Palace in The Hague, the PCA also has international offices in Buenos Aires, Ha Noi, MauritiusSingapore and Vienna.
 In addition, the PCA also has access to facilities around the world pursuant to its Host Country Agreements with Contracting Parties and cooperation agreements with other institutions.
 All of these facilities are available free of charge to tribunals in PCA-administered proceedings.
 More information can be found on the PCA Hearing Facilities webpage.

 Can the PCA administer cases in languages other than English or French?